Neimhin/scalable-project-3-group-17/README.md

 A sends an interest packet to B.
 B can't satisfy immediately.
 The link may be broken before B retrieves data that can satisfy.

+A sends out an RF signal to say "i am here and listening, send back your public key".
+A discovers neigbouring nodes (emulated).
+A does a handshake with all neighbours to get their public keys.

 Eg:
 ```http